 Eating healthy doesn’t mean you have to increase your budget.
 In fact, there are a number of tools and tricks to help you stay on track.
-Here are our top 4 tips to help you stay on budget and eat healthier this year, whether you’re shopping in-store or online.
+Here are our top 4 tips to help you stay on budget and eat healthier this year.

 Having a plan in place before you shop for groceries can help you stay organized, save money and choose healthier options.
 It’s also a great way to cut back on food waste because you’ll only be buying the items you need.

 To get started, create a menu for the week that includes all of your meals (breakfast, lunch, dinner and snacks).
 If you're new to meal planning, it's helpful to keep your meal and snack options fairly simple from day-to-day until you get more comfortable with the process.